 On the plus side; it mitigates the problem with bike lanes where through-cyclists being right hooked (by eliminating the bike lane altogether; drastic but effective).
 On the negative side, for through-cyclists… 1) it creates legal ambiguity between obeying the RTO traffic control device; and riding AFRAP (AZ has no enumerated exemption for RTO lanes) 2) it can be very difficult, if not harrowing, to merge into the right through lane with high-speed through traffic 3) riding in the RTO raises conflicts with oncoming left-turning traffic.

-There is an alternative, called a “Combined bike lane/turn lane”; It doesn’t eliminate the negatives, but it does address some of them.
-E.g. it makes it explictly legal to proceed straight through the (otherwise) RTO.
-From the FHWA page Bicycle Facilities and the Manual on Uniform Traffic Control Devices [that link is now dead but nothing has changed, see below for details]
+There is an alternative, sometimes called a “Combined bike lane/turn lane”; It doesn’t eliminate the negatives, but it does address some of them.
+E.g. it makes it explicitly legal to proceed straight through the (otherwise) RTO [see below info from Bruce Friedman for details].
+From the FHWA page Bicycle Facilities and the Manual on Uniform Traffic Control Devices:

 Also discussed at NACTO and note that they show illustrations that are explicitly not permitted by showing a bike lane marking rather than a shared lane marking; And a paper evaluating similar scenarios is at bicyclinginfo.org